ManageEngine Logo

 2. Enable backup scheduling by clicking the enable button.

-4. Specify the Start Backup date using the calendar and also select the time in hrs and mins from the combo box.
+4. Specify the Start Backup date using the calendar and also select the time in hours and minutes.
 This is a mandatory field.

-6. Select either or both the Attachment Files and Database option to take the back up.
+6. Select either or both the attachment files and database option for the backup.
 This is a mandatory field.

 7. Specify the Backup location in the given text field to store the backup data.